AnnieZhou08/cs348-m0/README.md

 `price homestyle`
-Returns the average price for different homestyles
+Returns the average price for different homestyles.
+File: `/slack/queries/avg_price.py`

+To implement all of these, we also needed to create a parser for user commands.
+File: `/slack/module/parser.py`

+## Features left:
+`suggest date <begin='' end=''>`
+Returns suggested dates.
+Usage:

+      `suggest date`
+      `suggest date begin='2018-07-01' end='2018-08-01'`

 Refer to tutorial: https://medium.com/freehunch/how-to-build-a-slack-bot-with-python-using-slack-events-api-django-under-20-minute-code-included-269c3a9bf64e